microsoft/SampleOutOfProcRdpPlugin/SamplePluginMsix/README.md

 13. Test-Path -Path $CertFilePath

 ## Sign the msix using the above certificate
-Right click on `SamplePluginModelToyMsix` project -> Publish -> Create App Packages...
+Right click on `SamplePluginMsix` project -> Publish -> Create App Packages...
 In the prompt select the `.pfx` that was created above.
 This generates the `msix`.

 ## Install the msix now.